KrystianSkwierawski/DailyToDoList/README.md

 ```
 During the project API, it has expanded a little, but it is still quite small.

+- This time API and clientapp are separate applications.

 - I used the non-relational cloud version of the MongoDB database.

 - I tested all the components etc on Angular using karma.